bpaquet/node-logstash/Readme.markdown

 * fields : the name of fields which wil receive the pattern extracted (see below for the special field timestamp)
 * type : if this field is set, only the lines of logs with the same type will be processed by this filter.
 * date_format : if date_format is specified and a ``timestamp`` field is extracted, the plugin will process the data extracted with the date_format, using [moment](http://momentjs.com/docs/#/parsing/string-format/).
 The result will replace the original timestamp of the log line.
-* load_config : load configuration from a file instead from url. node-logstash is bundled with [some configuration](https://github.com/bpaquet/node-logstash/tree/master/lib/patterns).
-You can use them with something like ``?load_config=nginx_combined&type=nginx``.